codurance/site/_posts/2015-05-11-applying-transformation-priority-premise-to-roman-numerals-kata.md

     }
 }
 ```

-We start the implementation using the first transformation - no code to return null
+We start the implementation using the first transformation *no code to nil*

 ```csharp
 // 1 nil
 public class RomanConverter